lkankowski/arduino-multi-relay2/README.md

 ```

 # Troubleshoting
-If you have problems with unstable relay or button states after startup, uncomment `IGNORE_BUTTONS_START_MS=2000` in your `platformio.ini`.
+If you have problems with unstable relay or button states after startup, uncomment `-D IGNORE_BUTTONS_START_MS=2000` in your `platformio.ini`.

 # MySensors special commands
 Show debug stats